-We follow a general approach in addressing God's existence.
+We follow a general approach in addressing God's existence.6

-Atheism's philosophical problems
+Atheism's theological problems

-Atheism and its cousin agnosticism suffer from numerous severe philosophical problems.
+Atheism and its cousin agnosticism suffer from numerous severe theological problems.
 Three major characteristic statements: There are no moral laws.
 Life is meaningless.
 And there is no hope beyond our present existence.